How to feel better about your body - Bish

 A lot of us like things, products and services and it’s totally okay for us to want to change our bodies (more on that later).
 But it’s just worth noticing whether we are being ‘negged‘ into buying something or making a change.

 I don’t want to sound like a total killjoy.
 It can be fun to buy things and sometimes small changes like a haircut, a nail polish, a vintage jacket from a charity shop can make us feel good about ourselves.
 A small change can spark bigger changes.
+I talk about this in my resource about how to get a girlfriend / boyfriend / themfriend.
 But maybe think about the politics of being sold stuff and buying stuff.
-You are not what you buy!
+You are not what you buy, but what you buy might help you do something useful for you and others.

 Also get political about identity too.
 Beauty Standards (BS) are imposed on all people but think about who is expected to do more to meet them.
 If you’ve ever complained about women and femmes taking ages to get ready, think about the politics of that.
 Can you get straight out of bed, put yesterday’s clothes on, ruffle your hair and go out?
-Society says that this okay for some people and totally not okay for other people.
+I know I can.
+Society says that this okay for some people (people like me) and totally not okay for other people.
 It’s to do with gender but also race and class too.

 Boris Johnson can have scruffy hair and yet still be considered the serious political giant he definitely is (lol).
 But Theresa May couldn’t.
 Dawn Butler or Zara Sultana can’t.
 This stuff is real.
 Talk to your friends about this and see what they say.